Germantown, Louisville | History, Culture & Food : GoToLouisville.com Official Travel Source

 EAT & DRINK

-Kick off your morning at Bean, where you can watch them roast your coffee beans before exploring the neighborhood or grab a bite at Breakfast AF.
+Full Stop is your one-stop shop for basics from coffee, burgers and everything in between.
 Hammerheads’ selection of house-smoked meats and duck-fat fries have attracted a huge following to this tiny restaurant.
-Look for the stuffed hammerhead shark just above the entrance and you’ll know you’re in the right spot.
+Look for the stuffed hammerhead shark just above the entrance.

 Hauck’s Corner

-is one of the newest additions to the culinary scene in Schnitzelburg (Germantown’s sister neighborhood), but it is also one of the most historic sites in the area.
+is also one of the most historic sites in the area.
 Opened as Hauck’s Handy Store in 1912, this is where the World Championship Dainty Contest got its start (keep reading).
-Now reopened as a bar and restaurant, its menu includes classics like the bologna sandwiches and beer that made the original Hauck’s a local favorite.
+Its menu includes classics like the bologna sandwiches and beer that made the original Hauck’s a local favorite.

 If you have a taste for Italian, there’s Sarino.
 Or, order up a slice of New York-style pizza at The Post.
-Dine while seated in an oversized Bourbon barrel at North of Bourbon, which celebrates the connection between New Orleans and Louisville was forged by the exporting of Bourbon downriver.
-You’ll find gumbo and crawfish on the menu, and the expansive Bourbon offerings spill over five pages.
+Dine while seated in an oversized Bourbon barrel at North of Bourbon, one of The New York Times’ 50 Favorite Restaurants in 2024.
+Their menu, with expansive Bourbon offerings spilling over five pages, celebrates the connection between New Orleans and Louisville forged by the exporting of Bourbon downriver.

 For craft beer enthusiasts, Awry Brewing offers a full array of brews from ales to kombucha, a pub grub menu, and a rooftop patio, providing a perfect vantage point for soaking in the Germantown neighborhood.
-Monnik Beer Co. is a Schnitzelburg gathering place with twenty taps, pouring a diverse selection from bitters to Barleywine to pair with their full menu, featuring snack, mids and dinner mains, including vegetarian and vegan options.
+Monnik Beer Co. is a Schnitzelburg gathering place with twenty taps and a full menu, including vegetarian and vegan options.
+The newest addition to the neighborhood’s brewery scene, Hop Atomica brews an extensive range of beers and offers a menu featuring wood-fired pizzas, salads, and sandwiches.

 DISCOVER